 Table 1 reproduces the indicators used to construct each of the dimensions of the SIJQ.
 It is convenient to stress that the SIJQ has an interpretation that is different from job quality indexes such as the IJQ, built from individual data (i.e. data regarding the characteristics of individual jobs).
-In this case, the data (every data point) refers to companies, not individual employees, and in that respect each individual SIJQ would be an approximation of the average job quality of the company interviewed, not a representation of the job quality of a given job-employee.
+In this case, the data (every data point) refers to companies, not individual employees, and in that respect each individual SIJQ would be an approximation of the average job quality of the company interviewed, not a representation of the job quality of a given job- employee.

 Table 1.
-Indicators of the Summary Index of Job Quality, SIJO - Table 1 Indicators of the Summan Index of Job Quality SUO Table 1.
-Indicators or the summary VILLUEX OF JOD QUALLEY, SIJQ
+Indicators of the Summary Index of Job Quality, SIJQ

-Dimension Indicator Question of ECS2013 % of employees with a permanent contract Q33A (1) Employment quality % of employees working in jobs which require at least one year of on the job learning Q16 (1) Employment quality Employees are hired with the intention to employ them for a long time H11B Does the management encounter difficulties in retaining employees P1C

-Who normally decides on the planning and execution of the daily work tasks of the employees at this establishment?
-Q27 (Employees 1; Managers 0; Both 0,5) (2) intrinsic quality Does the management encounter high level of sickness leave x (-1) P1A Does the management encounter low motivation of employees (-1) P1E

-(3) Work-life balance Approximately what percentage of employees have the possibility to adapt - within certain limits - the time when they begin or finish their daily work according to their personal needs or wishes?
+Dimension Indicator Question of ECS2013 % of employees with a permanent contract Q33A (1) Employment quality % of employees working in jobs which require at least one year of on the job learning Q16 (1) Employment quality Employees are hired with the intention to employ them for a long time H11B Does the management encounter difficulties in retaining employees P1C (2) labeled to small to Who normally decides on the planning and execution of the daily work tasks of the employees at this establishment?
+Q27 (Employees 1; Managers 0; Both 0,5) (2) Intrinsic quality Does the management encounter high level of sickness leave x (-1) P1A Does the management encounter low motivation of employees (-1) P1E (3) Work-life balance Approximately what percentage of employees have the possibility to adapt - within certain limits - the time when they begin or finish their daily work according to their personal needs or wishes?
 H14 Is it possible for employees to use accumulated overtime for days off?
-This can be full or half days H16 (Yes, for all employees: 1; Yes, for some employees 0.5 No: 0)

-(4) Participation Are employees in this establishment covered by any of the following collective ER1 (ER6) wage agreements?
+This (Yes, for all em H16 (Yes, for all employees: 1; Yes, for some employees 0.5 No:0) (4) Participation Are employees in this establishment covered by any of the following collective wage agreements?
+ER1 (ER6)